Sprains and Strains in Children

 a strain is an injury to a muscle or tendon.

-Ligaments and tendons are two kinds of fibrous tissue in the body.
-They connect different
+Ligaments and tendons are made of fibrous tissue.
+They connect different parts of

-parts of the body.
+the body.
 Ligaments are found at the joints, where they join bones together.
+Tendons

 What causes sprains and strains in a child?